-In 2017, people became obsessed with Instagram engagement rate and the level you can achieve through the app.
-All we heard was the constant comparisons between Facebook and the young pretender, Instagram (owned by Facebook) where everyone loves to engage, and where everyone takes notice of what you do…apparently.
+People have become obsessed with Instagram engagement rate and the level you can achieve through the app.
+All we’ve heard is the constant comparisons between Facebook and the young pretender, Instagram (owned by Facebook) where everyone loves to engage, and where everyone takes notice of what you do…apparently.

 Marketers were clamouring to make sure brands got on board with this before the whole world caught on.
 Of course it wasn’t long until just about every brand, plus their office dog, was represented on the Instagram.